• Skip to primary navigation

 THE YARN

-For this crochet blanket, I chose Lion Brand Yarns Pound of Love, which is a worsted weight yarn.
+For this corner to corner crochet blanket, I chose Lion Brand Yarns Pound of Love, which is a worsted weight yarn.
 Pound of Love is a 100% premium acrylic yarn that is available in 22 gorgeous colors.
 Although Pound of Love is classified as a Craft Yarn Council 4 / worsted weight yarn, I’ve found that it is on the lighter side of most worsted weight yarns.

 I’ve had many tell me that they don’t like the feel of acrylic yarns, but Pound of Love becomes SO incredibly soft after a quick wash and dry!
 It’s the perfect yarn for so many different projects and the yardage in one ball is incredible at 1,020 yards!